josemalonsom/ifx4dd/README.md

 ##DBAL versions supported##

-This branch attempts to follow the master branch of DBAL, there is a working version with DBAL 2.5.0-BETA3 here https://github.com/josemalonsom/ifx4dd/tree/v0.1.0 .
+This version is working with DBAL 2.5.0-RC2.

 ##Informix versions supported##